 Rich Ray has practiced Zen Buddhist meditation and yoga for over 20 years.
 He trained 4 years in silence as a resident monk at a Zen monastery.
 There he facilitated retreats and was the resident cook.
-He taught yoga and meditation at state prisons in California and New Hampshire and started a meditation program at a women’s county jail in Massachusetts.
+He taught yoga and meditation at state prisons in California and New Hampshire and started a meditation program at a women’s county jail in Boston, Massachusetts.

 Rich is a KPJAYI Level 2 authorized teacher and co-directs a Mysore yoga program at Down Under Yoga in Brookline, MA with Kate O’Donnell.
 He has made multiple trips to India for study.
 He holds 200 hour and 700 hour yoga certificates.
-A practicing bodyworker for seven years, he was a licensed LMT in New Hampshire.
-Rich is dedicated to guiding people to the inherent wisdom within themselves.
+A practicing bodyworker for seven years, he was a licensed LMT.
+Rich dedicates his time guiding people to realize their inherent wisdom.

 Zen Buddhist Meditation

 The foundation of practice is sitting meditation: focusing attention on the present moment.
 This focus brings to light the mind’s constant stream of conditioned thought, which can then be disengaged from.
 Soon we are able to be with what is “between” or “behind” the thoughts – inner peace, calm, spaciousness and creativity.
 This experience of inner peace is Who You Really Are.
 With practice we can choose to drop that which separates us from the authentic experience of ourselves.
 We can make new choices.
 We can act differently.
 We find freedom from unconscious habits that limit our possibility for living whole and happy lives.
 We learn to be present to Life and take that presence out into our daily lives enriching relationships with our loved ones, co workers and most importantly, ourselves.